 In the final transition proposal, the CWG-Stewardship also recommends that the IANA functions operator’s comprehensive costs should be transparent and ICANN’s operating plans and budget should include itemization of all IANA operations costs to the project level and below as needed.
 An itemization of IANA costs would include “Direct Costs for the IANA department”, “Direct Costs for Shared resources” and “Support functions allocation”.
 Furthermore, these costs should be itemized into more specific costs related to each specific function to the project level and below as needed.
 PTI should also have a yearly budget that is reviewed and approved by the ICANN community on an annual basis.
 PTI should submit a budget to ICANN at least nine months in advance of the fiscal year to ensure the stability of the IANA services.
 It is the view of the CWG-Stewardship that the IANA Budget should be approved by the ICANN Board in a much earlier timeframe than the overall ICANN Budget.
 The CWG-Stewardship (or a successor implementation group) will need to develop a proposed process for the IANA-specific budget review, which may become a component of the overall budget review.
 It is anticipated that the IANA/PTI budget review will include a consultation process with IANA customers.

-Comment – The CCWG-Accountability draft proposal introduces new powers for the community to reject and/or cause reconsideration of the ICANN Budget, the IANA Budget or the ICANN-wide strategic plan and operating plans, after the ICANN Board approves them but before they take effect (Section 7.1).
+The CCWG-Accountability draft proposal introduces new powers for the community to reject and/or cause reconsideration of the ICANN Budget, the IANA Budget or the ICANN-wide strategic plan and operating plans, after the ICANN Board approves them but before they take effect (Section 7.1).
 CCWG-Accountability further proposes that the community could reject a budget or plan on the same grounds as contemplated by the CWG final transition proposal as described above.
 As proposed by the CCWG-Accountability, the ICANN and IANA Budgets would be considered separately by the community so that a veto of the ICANN Budget would not automatically result in a veto of the IANA Budget, and a veto of the IANA Budget would not serve as a veto of the ICANN Budget.
 It is also proposed that the veto right could be exercised an unlimited number of times and that provision for a caretaker budget would come into effect under certain circumstances.

 We note that the CCWG-Accountability draft proposal does not require community “approval” of the ICANN Budget and/or IANA Budget, but rather provides for negative authority to require ICANN Board reconsideration and/or provide a veto in the form of a decision by the community to reject the ICANN Budget and/or IANA Budget.
 The CWG-Stewardship acknowledges that the community’s ability to veto the ICANN Budget and/or the IANA Budget will meet the CWG-Stewardship requirements and that community approval is not required.
 The CCWG-Accountability draft proposal does not address the timeframe for when budgets should be submitted.
 The draft proposal acknowledges the CWG-Stewardship’s requirement that the budget be transparent with respect to the IANA function’s operating costs as described above.

 We believe that the CCWG-Accountability draft proposal on budgets is both necessary and sufficient to adequately satisfy these requirements of the CWG-Stewardship final transition proposal.
-We note however note that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the IANA-specific budget review; this process could also include the process to determine a caretaker budget if the IANA Budget is subject to a veto in the first year following the transition.
+We note however that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the IANA-specific budget review; this process could also include the process to determine a caretaker budget if the IANA Budget is subject to a veto in the first year following the transition.

 Community Empowerment Mechanism